-The wife or husband of a full-time Piedmont International University student receives a grant of tuition for one free class per semester.
+The spouse of a full-time Piedmont student receives a grant of tuition for one free class per semester.
 Normal fees, including application and registration, must be paid by the student.
 There is no award deadline.
-This grant is not stackable with any other institutional aid.
+This grant does not include courses taken for enrichment, and cannot be combined with any other award.